jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.0.5 is available for the Jolla Phone in Jolla Store!
+Release 1.0.5 is available in Jolla Harbour!
+New release 1.0.9 submitted.

 For those of you who want to try the latest version have a look [here] [1]